UnorthodoxThing/frontend-cool-features/loaders/README.md

 > All you need is some transition and animation.

-To check the loading animation, throttle your internet connection in the developer tools in your browsers.
+To check the loading animation, throttle your internet connection in the developer tools located in your browser.

+Tab into 'network', and see throttling options.
+Reload page.

 ### Recommended: